+For the nine months ended November 30, 2012, we did not enter into any interest rate cap agreements.
 For the year ended February 29, 2012, changes in the value of the interest rate caps purchased pursuant to the credit facilities resulted in unrealized depreciation of \$16,190 versus an unrealized depreciation of \$25,882 for the year ended February 28, 2011.

 For the fiscal year ended February 28, 2011, changes in the value of the interest rate caps purchased pursuant to the credit facilities resulted in an unrealized depreciation of \$25,882 versus an unrealized appreciation of \$2,634 for the fiscal year ended February 28, 2010.
 For a more detailed discussion of the interest rate caps, see "Note 8.
-Interest Rate Cap Agreements" to our audited financial statements included elsewhere in this Annual Report.
+Interest Rate Cap Agreements" to our audited financial statements included elsewhere in this prospectus.